awe-struck/Video_Game_Sales_2016/README.md

 ![image](https://user-images.githubusercontent.com/115379520/197453795-195a744a-341b-4a9c-935a-f6daf25efae8.png)

-### Yearly Breakdown by Game Title Releases
+### Yearly Breakdown of Sales by Game Title Releases
 ---

 To make it easier to view changes overtime, I calculated YoY growth rate to quantify changes and observe any noticable trends.
 Then I sorted by year and filtered for hight YoY rates to isolate for those high performing years.
+In this section, I will breakdown the data Year by Year growth and observe the best selling game releases

 ```
 Year over Year Growth = (Current Period Value ÷ Prior Period Value) – 1